The Tenth Planet

 Me: Steady on, love.

-Sue: Well, I think we can confidently claim that this episode is NOT RACIST!
+Sue: And I think we can confidently say this episode isn’t racist!

 We give each other a high-five.